-The composition of the Human Resources and Remuneration Committee can be found in the Directors' Report.
+The composition of the Human Resources and Remuneration Committee, and the number of meetings held and attended by each member of the Committee during the year, can be found in the Directors' Report.
 The committee comprises at least three independent Non-Executive Directors and is chaired by an independent Non-Executive Director.